 It’s important to try and avoid fast foods and sugary drinks.
 These often don’t provide many nutrients for you and your baby.

 Make sure you know which foods are safe to eat during your pregnancy.

-Keeping up your fluid intake is also important — it’s recommended you drink about 2L of water each day.
-Morning sickness can make you dehydrated, so talk to your doctor or health professional if you’re not retaining enough fluids.
+Keeping up your fluid intake is also important — it’s recommended you drink about 2.3L of water each day.

 How much should I exercise?